shuban-789/ImaginaryCTF-2022-writeups/imaginary-ctf-2022/misc/system-hardening7.md

 Symlinks have been known for having huge security issues.
 For example, attackers can leverage processes that write to temporary files and create a symlink to a more sensitive file.
 Protected_symlinks only allow symlinks to be followed if certain security conditions are met.
 You can enable symlink protection in /etc/sysctl.conf with: **fs.protected_symlinks = 1**

 ### TCP SYN cookies enabled (4 pts)
+SYN flood attacks, a type of dos attack, is where attackers can send a lot of SYN requests, filling the system's TCP connection table.
+Syncookies can verify whether or not the request is legitimate.
+To enable TCP SYN cookies, put **net.ipv4.tcp_syncookies = 1** in /etc/sysctl.conf

 ### Kernel pointers hidden from unprivileged users  (4 pts)
 Kernel pointers point at a specific location in the kernel's memory.
 Attackers can get a lot of information which can be used in several exploits.
 We want to hide these pointers regardless the privilege which we may do with **kernel.kptr_restrict = 2** in /etc/sysctl.conf